web-infra-dev/modern.js/CONTRIBUTING.md

 ### Checkout A New Branch

-It is recomended to develop on a new branch, as it will make things easier later when you submit a pull request:
+It is recommended to develop on a new branch, as it will make things easier later when you submit a pull request:

 ```zsh
 git checkout -b MY_BRANCH_NAME